SimonMidtvedt/BGGN213_UCSD_2019/Lecture 5/class05.md

-Lecture 5 Graphics and plots with R
+Lecture 5.
+Graphics and Plots with R
 ================
 Simon Midvtedt
 Jan 23rd, 2019